 - Have you done a preliminary fact finding investigation to understand the situation well - Does the conduct of the employee sit within the list of gross misconduct stated in the non-exhaustive list (par.
-3.4.3) - Was there any noticeable impairment to their judgement of competence at the time of the incident. - Did the employee knowingly and/or unreasonably increase risk by violating known safety operating procedures/protocols. - Would another similarly trained and skilled employee act in a similar manner (the 'James Reason substitution test'). - Have you maintained consistency and equity in dealing with the situation regardless of the employee's banding and/or protected characteristics.
+3.4.3) - Was there any noticeable impairment to their judgement of competence at the time of the incident. - Did the employee knowingly and/or unreasonably increase risk by violating known safety operating procedures/protocols. - Would another similarly trained and skilled employee act in a similar manner (the 'James Reason substitution test' which advises that "Substitute the individual concerned, for someone else coming from the same domain of activity and possessing comparable qualifications and experience.). - Have you maintained consistency and equity in dealing with the situation regardless of the employee's banding and/or protected characteristics.